top of page

 The Happy Hive Co. acknowledges the Traditional Owners of Country throughout Australia and recognises the continuing connection to lands, waters and communities.
 We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past and present.

-© 2024 by Clare Willenberg.
+© 2025 Clare Willenberg.
 Powered and secured by Wix

 bottom of page